 - Soc 4977V - Senior Honors Preseminar I

 - Soc 8801 - Sociological Research Methods

 Research & Professional Activities

-- “Same-Sex, Different Attitudes.”
+- "Same-Sex, Different Attitudes."
 2014.
 The Society Pages.
-Reprinted in Getting Culture, edited by D. Hartmann and C. Uggen.
-New York: W.W.
+Reprinted in Getting Culture.
+Edited by D. Hartmann and C. Uggen.
+NY: W.W.
 Norton.

-- “Same-Sex Marriage and Constituent Perceptions of the LGBT Rights Movement,” with Timothy Ortyl.
+- "Same-Sex Marriage and Constituent Perceptions of the LGBT Rights Movement."
 2013.
 In The Marrying Kind?
-Debating Same-Sex Marriage within the Lesbian and Gay Movement, edited by V. Taylor and M. Bernstein, University of Minnesota Press.
+Debating Same-Sex Marriage within the Lesbian and Gay Movement.
+Edited by V. Taylor and M. Bernstein.
+University of Minnesota Press.

 - "The Changing Landscape of Love and Marriage," with Ann Meier and Timothy Ortyl.
 2010.
 Contexts 9(2):32-37.

 - "Young Adult Relationship Values at the Intersection of Gender and Sexuality," with Ann Meier and Timothy Ortyl.
 2009.
 Journal of Marriage and Family 71(3):510-525.